Iriza-peace/amizeroirizapeacemary-term1-b/README.md

 My backend solution:
-I worked on master branch I created which is one of the efficient way to avoid conflicts Navigation & structure of the project:
+I worked on master branch
+Navigation & structure of the project:
 > In the src/java/rca.termoneexam/ contains my tests:
 > End-to-end testing with different operations and scenarios